 2.1 Adoption Orders made before 30 December 2005

-When a caller enquires about access to birth records, the caller should be referred to the Aspire Adoption Service.
-If it is established that the caller was adopted and that one of the local authorities in Aspire was involved in arranging the adoption or that the caller is a resident of the area, the enquiry will be passed to the Adoption Service Manager.
-In other cases, the caller should be advised to re-direct his or her enquiry to the appropriate agency.
+When a caller enquires about access to birth records, the caller should be referred to the Together for Adoption Support Team duty worker.
+If it is established that the caller was adopted and that the Adoption Service was involved in arranging the adoption or that the caller is a resident of the area, the enquiry will be passed to the Adoption Support Team Manager.
+In other cases, the caller should be advised to re-direct their enquiry to the appropriate agency.

-On receipt of the relevant papers containing the linking information from the General Register Office, the Aspire Adoption Support and Special Guardianship Support Team Manager will allocate the case to an adoption social worker, who will contact the adopted person to invite him or her to attend an office interview within 2 months.
+On receipt of the relevant papers containing the linking information from the General Register Office, and the adopted person has moved up the waiting list the Adoption Support Team Manager will allocate the case to an adoption social worker, who will contact the adopted person to invite them to attend an office interview.

 The adopted person should be advised about the Adoption Contact Register, the right to seek access to their Adoption Case Record (see Section 3, Access by Adopted Persons to Adoption Case Records) and, for those who wish for help in tracing members of their birth family, the availability of Intermediary Services - see Intermediary Services Procedure.